-Architecture is an art when one consciously or unconsciously creates aesthetic emotion in the atmosphere and when this environment produces well being.
+Architecture is an art when one consciously or unconsciously creates aesthetic emotion in the atmosphere and when this environment produces well being.– Luis Barragan

 San Cristobal Stable Photographs

 The project that Luis Barragán, in collaboration with Andrés Casillas, designed in 1966 and built between 1967 and 1968 for Swedish-born Folke S. Egerström (1921-2002) and his family captures the atmosphere of a palazzo with its main house, a two-bedroom guesthouse, stables, and two L-shaped swimming pools: one for people and one for horses.

-The house is formally conceived as a multi-layered series of planes of different height defining a volume.
+The house is formally conceived as a multi-layered series of planes of different heights defining a volume.
 One of its most accomplished features is the relationship between the interior and the exterior.
-At the entrance, the exterior space between the house and the street is divided by a long wall with a garden on one side and the service wing on the other.
-The house presents a blind façade to the street, defined only by high wooden doors, garage, and other hidden services.
+At the entrance, the exterior space between the house and the street is divided by a long wall with a garden on one side and a service wing on the other.
+The house presents a blind façade to the street, defined only by high wooden doors, a garage, and other hidden services.
 In the garden, it connects to the pool through a porch, at the end of which is a dressing room for bathers.
-The project blurs outdoor and indoors, not only through conventional methods but also by the interplay between light and shade, between covered structures and uncovered areas.
+The project blurs outdoors and indoors, not only through conventional methods but also by the interplay between light and shade, between covered structures and uncovered areas.

-Water is a recurring motif in the architect’s work as a result of colonial influence.
+Water is a recurring motif in the architect’s work due to colonial influence.
 In the San Cristobal project, each space flows seamlessly, aided by abstract structures and the use of water.
 The water is used as a continuity device, and it is a way to bring a sense of calm.
-Throughout the site, fountains and serene azure tones contrast with the terracotta, crisp whites, and pink exterior walls.
+The site’s fountains and serene azure tones contrast with the terracotta, crisp whites, and pink exterior walls.
 At the same time, the fountains and the water features serve as a horse pool.
-Barragán expressed about it:
+Barragán expressed it: